cekai/FCC/README.md

 # FreeCodeCamp
-Free Code Camp is anopen source where people learn to code.
+Free Code Camp is an open source community where people learn to code.

 Current projects involve:
 Front End Development